Texas State University Logo

 Two Wrongs

 If you try to justify an act/belief by pointing out in others a similar act/belief, you are committing the fallacy of "two wrongs make a right."
 This fallacy can occur by suggesting "if others are doing it, I can too" (common practice).
-Another form of the fallacy occurs when you dismiss a criticism for your action/belief, because your critic is acting/believing in a similar way (you do it too).
+Another form of the fallacy occurs when you dismiss a criticism of your action/belief, because your critic is acting/believing in a similar way (you do it, too).

 Example: